rfratto/viceroy/README.md

 ## Goals

 * Improve iteration speed of Go projects that need Cgo
-* Compile C and C++ code for many OS and architectures
+* Compile C and C++ code for many common OS and architectures
 * Install C dependencies in build workers
 * Usable in standalone mode inside of Docker/Dockerfiles

 ## TODO

-- [ ] Support for crosscompiling to freebsd
 - [ ] Worker container images on Dockerhub
 - [ ] Installers (Homebrew, etc.)
 - [ ] Managing packages installed on workers